xinyuwei-david/AI-Foundry-Model-Performance/readme.md

 | stabilityai-stable-diffusion-xl-refiner-1-0   | stabilityai/stable-diffusion-xl-refiner-1.0   | Standard_ND96amsr_A100_v4 or Standard_ND96asr_v4 |
 | microsoft-Orca-2-7b                           | microsoft/Orca-2-7b                           | NC24/48/96 A100                                  |

+This repository primarily focuses on the inference performance of the aforementioned models on 1x NC24 A100, 2 x NC24 A100, 1 x NC48 A100, 1 x NC40 H100, and 1 x NC80 H100.
+However, these models currently do not support deployment on H100.
+Therefore, as of March 2025, all validations are conducted based on NC100.

 #### **Clone code and prepare shell environment**